TytusKolpak/SlipThrough2/Documentation/Documentation.md

 2. Begin.
 3. Quit.
 4. Scrolling background

-For version 2.X.X:

-1. Scrolling background
+    1. Text is white to contrast the dark background

+For version 3.X.X:

-   1. Remove overlap
+1. Background image
+    1. Change the to something thematic.
     2. Make movement horizontal
-   3. Change image to something thematic
-2. Change font to something more visible than black on dark
-   1. Maybe the negative of the background, or an image rather than simple text?
+    3. Put in another moving image with transparent backgroud which moves faster in the same direction as the firs one to create a paralax effect

 ## 5. Options